A history of Bush House Estate

 In 1912 Charles and George Stearns purchased the home and added a front and side porch.
 They also built the barn that still stands today.

 Mr. and Mrs. Edgar Munson, a prominent attorney from Williamsport and an interior decorator from a wealthy New York family, bought the estate in 1925.
-Mrs. Munson began renovations to the home and gave it a new name, “Wyno,” a Native American word meaning both “good luck,” and “welcome,” according to Library of Congress research.
+Mrs. Munson began renovations to the home and gave it a new name – Wyno – a Native American word meaning both good luck and welcome.
 Mrs. Munson added stone terraces, formal gardens, and the tea house.
 She brought many elements of interior styles together including the free-hanging spiral staircase, a unique “ships cabin” room on the third floor, imported Italian marble, and she incorporated powder room panels originally from Marie Antoinette’s boudoir in France.

 After Mr. Munson passed away, the house stood vacant for twelve years until it was purchased in 1940 by Dr. Roy Simon.
 The home remained unchanged until 1945 when Congressman Alvin R. Bush purchased the estate.
 The Bush family gave the house a major facelift and established a working dairy farm.
 The Bush family’s children grew up on the estate until the family downsized to a smaller home in Williamsport.